Start Free Trial Book a Demo

 Non-functional Requirements

-Non-functional requirements, on the other hand, includes things like performance, scalability, and security.
+Non-functional requirements, on the other hand, include things like performance, scalability, and security.

 While functional requirements are essential, and you should include them in the PRD, non-functional requirements can often have a more significant impact on the success or failure of a product.